 US Department of Veterans Affairs funding

-The University of Oxford is able to process applications for US Department of Veterans' Affairs (VA) funding and can complete certificates of enrolment to submit to VA.
-Please note that distance or online learning and non-matriculated courses are not eligible for VA funding at universities outside the US.
+The University of Oxford is able to process applications for US Department of Veterans' Affairs (VA) funding (also known as the GI Bill or Post 9/11 Bill) and can complete and submit certificates of enrolment to the VA.
+Please refer to our US Department of Veterans Affairs funding webpage for further information.

 Any employment during study must adhere to the University's Paid work guidelines.
-Study at Oxford is very demanding.
 Within these guidelines, the following may be possible:

-- Junior Deans - these positions involve providing pastoral care to other students and being on-call day and night several times a week.
-Junior Deans normally receive free college accommodation, free meals and a stipend of around £1,000 per year.
+- Junior Deans: these positions involve providing pastoral care to other students and being on-call day and night several times a week.
+Junior Deans normally receive free college accommodation, free meals and a small stipend.
 These positions are normally advertised on college websites and the college vacancies section of the Conference of Colleges website.

 A good source of part-time and temporary vacancies in Oxford is the Career Service’s online resource, CareerConnect.
 There are also several local job websites that provide details of vacancies in Oxford.